ChyiYaqing/comentario-mirror/README.md

 1. Comentario is installed using the [Helm package manager](https://helm.sh/) 3.x.
 2. We're using [certmanager](https://cert-manager.io/) for dealing with SSL certificates in the cluster: requesting and renewing.
 3. Once you have `certmanager` up and running, create a new `ClusterIssuer` for Let's Encrypt.
 Or, even better, two issuers: `letsencrypt-staging` for experimenting with your installation (so that you don't hit Let's Encrypt usage limits) and `letsencrypt-prod` for production usage.
+4. The Helm chart does not include PostgreSQL: it has to be installed separately (have a look at [.gitlab-ci.yml](.gitlab-ci.yml) for inspiration).

 #### Deployment